ChHarding/libraryapp_project/README.md

 #Bugs
 - The edit selection is not currently functioning as intended.
 - There is currently no way to delete a book without editing the database file.
+- When you add a book you have to switch between tabs to update your library and see the most recently added book(s).

 #Functionality